ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 }
 ```

 You might have noticed that we are attaching arbitrary attributes (`__col` and `__row`) onto the DOM element and might be wondering is this safe?
-I hope so, as ag-Grid is used for air traffic control over Australia as far as I know.
-In other words, ag-Grid has done this for a long time and has been tested in the field.
+I hope so, as AG Grid is used for air traffic control over Australia as far as I know.
+In other words, AG Grid has done this for a long time and has been tested in the field.

 [[note]]
 | This is a similar pattern used by React using React's Synthetic Events.